mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 ![pic](images/figure23.png)

 Then we create a service or may be update one.
-In nutschell, we explicitly grant a service access to the **Secret**,  a manager (more specifically the control plane) then sends that **Secret** over a secured connection to just the nodes in the swarm that are running a replica for the service we just authorized.
+In nutschell, we explicitly grant a service access to the **Secret**,  a manager (more specifically the universal control plane or UCP) then sends that **Secret** over a secured connection to just the nodes in the swarm that are running a replica for the service we just authorized.

 ![pic](images/figure24.png)